TIGRLab/SCanD_project/README.md

 ```

-## submitting the fmriprep func step
+## Submitting the fmriprep func step

 Running the functional step looks pretty similar to running the anat step.
 The time taken and resources needed will depend on how many functional tasks exists in the experiment - fMRIprep will try to run these in paralell if resources are available to do that.